weidagang/tips/README.md

 2) `tips <category>... <name>`

-The following is an example of getting the tips for `git checkout:
+The following is an example of getting the tips for `git checkout`:

 ```
 $ tips git checkout